Best Tasting Protein Bars and Snacks: Ranking and Reviewing Popular Top Brands

 2. Barebells

-This was such a difficult brand to rank because it’s so close to a few others!
+This was a particularly challenging brand to rank because it’s so closely related to a few others!

-On one hand, I’ve had better tasting protein products from other companies, on the other, Barebells not only sells a few different product lineups like their regular bars and Soft line, but their flavor profiles are also expansive, and honestly, for the most part, I haven’t had a terrible Barebells bar.
-I’ll always find something I’m in the mood for.
+On one hand, I’ve had better tasting individual protein products from other companies, on the other, Barebells not only sells a few different product lineups like their regular bars and Soft line, but their flavor profiles are also expansive, and honestly, for the most part, I haven’t had a single terrible Barebells bar.
+I’ll always find something I’m in the mood for, and you know what?
+I’ll be good.
+I don’t have to worry.

 3. Quest